OuhscBbmc/prairie-outpost-public/documentation/services/spinup-investigation.md

 1. Create the repository.
 1. Create a [Team](https://help.github.com/articles/setting-up-teams/) with read & write (but not admin) privileges for the repository.
 1. Add the CDW staff to the team: [zantry](https://github.com/orgs/OuhscBbmc/people/zantry), [genevamarshall](https://github.com/orgs/OuhscBbmc/people/genevamarshall), [mand9472](https://github.com/orgs/OuhscBbmc/people/mand9472), [wibeasley](https://github.com/orgs/OuhscBbmc/people/wibeasley), & [DavidBard](https://github.com/orgs/OuhscBbmc/people/DavidBard).
 Because no PHI is contained in the repository, this list can include CDW staff that aren't included in the IRB proposal.
-1. When the collaborators create their accounts, add them to the team after confirming they have enabled [two-factor authentication](https://help.github.com/articles/about-two-factor-authentication/).
+1. When the collaborators create their accounts, add them to the team.
+If this is their first time in an [OuhscBbmc](https://github.com/OuhscBbmc) team, they'll first need to respond to an automated email that invites them into the organization.

+  Periodically, check that [two-factor authentication](https://help.github.com/articles/about-two-factor-authentication/) is enabled for these users.
+We will soon use software to [require](https://help.github.com/articles/requiring-two-factor-authentication-in-your-organization/) everyone to enable it.
 1. Add the file structure skeleton.

 ## Confirm IRB protocol